 Weather, including high temperatures and wet or muddy trail conditions, may lead to cancellation of this event.

-Age: 16 or older.
+Age: Designed for 7 to 12 years of age, but all are welcome to participate.
 Participants under 18 must be accompanied by a parent or guardian.

 Safety precautions and protocols: